travis-ci/docs-travis-ci-com/user/customizing-the-build.md

     env: ISOLATED=true
 ```

-> Please take into account that Travis CI is an open source service and we rely on worker boxes provided by the community.
-So please only specify as big a matrix as you *actually need*.
+> When creating your build matrix, please remember that Travis CI is an open source service that we provide free of charge to the community.
+So please only specify the matrix you *actually need*.

 ### Excluding Jobs